Skip to main content

 The Guided Independent Study time will be dedicated to students’ research and subsequent preparation for writing assessments and strategic PR campaign materials with tutors’ guidance provided via the Discussion Forum on Canvas.

-The assessment strategy will be presented to students as a valuable PR experience providing them with the opportunity to apply their knowledge of and skills through the planning of a creative PR campaign for an overseas NGO.
-It will enhance their critical thinking, professional writing, media relations and cross-cultural communication skills and have the potential to serve as a showcase for future employment.
+The assessment strategy will be presented to students as a valuable communications experience providing them with the opportunity to apply their knowledge of and skills through the planning of a creative communications campaign for INGOs.
+It will enhance their critical thinking, professional writing, content creation, media relations and cross-cultural communication skills and have the potential to serve as a showcase for future employment.

 Assessment Methods